 Magento is one of the leading open source e-commerce platforms.
 Most of the retailers build a powerful e-commerce website using super features of the Magento store, features like flexible shopping cart system, SEO optimization, and content management technology.

-Also, for an eCommerce website, the page load speed has always been an important aspect.
-And if your Magento store has more than 1000 products then even a one-second delay may cause you a significant loss.
+Also, for an e-commerce website, the page load speed is, and always will be, an important aspect.
+And if your Magento store has more than a 1000 products, then a delay of even one second may cause a significant loss.
 You don’t want to lose your potential customers because of the slow loading speed of your store.

 Update to the Latest Magento Version

 You can also update Magento by using the content manager in the backend.
 Before running any update, always backup your data.
-Launch updates on your website during the night hours or when there is the least traffic on your website to prevent any technical glitch or confusion.
+Launch updates on your website during the night hours, or when there is the least traffic on your website, to prevent any technical glitch or confusion.

 Enable the Flat Catalog

-The flat model uses just one table, so it’s not normalized and uses more database space.
+The flat model uses just one table, so it’s not normalized, and uses more database space.
 It clears the EAV overhead.